In this lesson, we are going to learn the basics about how to form negative sentences.

 Ninguna página he leído.

 Note: we also have the plural forms ningunos and ningunas, but we seldom use them.
-We only use them before a couple of nouns that are always plural, for example “gafas” (“ningunas gafas” = any glasses).
+Only before a couple of nouns that are always plural, such as “gafas” (“ningunas gafas” = any glasses).

 tampoco